-Quality of potable water

 The quality of potable water is a critical component of public health.
 Generally, the population is supplied with bacteria-free, clean water and acceptable chemical parameters.
 However, problems are observed sporadically in the potable water quality posing threats to the population and leading to various water-borne epidemics.
 The actions taken aim at gradual improvement in terms of supplying the population with the necessary quantity and quality of potable water.
 The Water Supply Utility is responsible for ensuring the quality of potable water.
 There is a specialized laboratory in the Institute of Public Health covering the inspection and analysis of potable water and providing technical assistance and expertise at national level as needed.

-Protection from Radiation

-(up to 100 words)
+In Albania there are institutions, which carry out activities in the field of nuclear safety and radiation protection.
+The Regulatory Body is represented by the Radiation Protection Commission, headed by Minister of Health and its activity is related to licensing, authorization, import – export, and enforcement, aiming to approximate the Albanian regulations with EURATOM Council Directives in the field of radiation protection and in particular with the Directives 96/29 and 97/43.
+Presently, there are imaging departments or services in several hospitals in Albania that use conventional radiography, fluoroscopy, mammography and Computerized Tomography (CT).
+Most of them are located in the main urban areas: Tirana, Durres, Shkodra, Korça and Vlora.
+The use of new radiation techniques and devices (diagnostic and therapeutic) and the application of radionuclides should become increasingly significant during the next years.

 III.3.6.
 Housing

 Social housing is a key priority of the governmental program and it is a matter of great sensitivity and social impact.
 Housing is a fundamental right of every citizen and the government is working to improve housing policies to provide quality, efficient and affordable housing.
-The impact of housing on the health is undisputed and growing evidence shows that its effect can be crucial for good health and wellbeing. (existing and possible joint actions and intersectoral collaboration)
+The impact of housing on the health is undisputed and growing evidence shows that its effect can be crucial for good health and wellbeing.

 III.3.7.
 International Health Regulation, preparation and response to (cross-border) disasters

-(up to 100 words)

-Antimicrobial resistance

-(up to 100 words)
+Albania as a signatory of the International Health Regulations, or IHR (2005), works together with 196 other countries to work together for global health security.
+Current efforts are focused on building capacities to detect, assess and report public health events; and maintain open channels of communication with WHO.
+Albania has established specific measures at ports, airports and ground crossings to limit the spread of health risks to neighboring countries, and to prevent unwarranted travel and trade restrictions so that traffic and trade disruption is kept to a minimum.

+Albania has adopted the WHO European action plan on antibiotic resistance that aims to strengthen intersectoral coordination, surveillance of antibiotic resistance; promote rational use and strengthen surveillance of antibiotic consumption, strengthen infection prevention and control and surveillance in health care settings; prevent emerging resistance in veterinary and food sectors, promote innovation and research on new drugs, and improve awareness, patient safety, and partnership.

 III.3.8.
 Gender, equity and human rights perspective

 Gender equality policies aim at the effective commitment of all public institutions in the fight against violence against women, strengthening of the justice system role in the area of prevention and support for victims of violence and punishment of their perpetrators; strengthening of the women’s position through employment, promotion of entrepreneurship, vocational education and training; supporting young mothers in the first period of their children's lives; providing maternity leave for all mothers regardless of their social security contributions; providing special care for the newborn babies and mothers.

-PART IV: STRATEGY IMPLEMENTATION FUNDING
+PART IV: STRATEGY IMPLEMENTATION: GOVERNANCE, WORKING WITH PARTNERS AND FUNDING

 IV.1.
-Governance and enforcement structures
+Governance structures